-- · Minimum of 12 credits and successful completion of all course requirements. - · Requires a GPA of 2.0 on all coursework. - · At least 50% of the credits must be taken in residence, graded, and for credit.
+- Minimum of 12 credits and successful completion of all course requirements. - · Requires a GPA of 2.0 on all coursework. - At least 12 program credits must be earned "in residence" (which includes on campus and distance-delivered courses) at UW-Madison. - At least 12 program credits must be earned while enrolled in this Certificate program.

 Code Title Credits

 FISC 140 Farm Machinery 2

 FISC 134 Reproduction of Farm Animals 2

 FISC 120 Meat Animal Evaluation & Marketing 2

 FISC 142 Identification and Management of Agronomic Pests 3

-Select at least three of credits from the following: 3
+Select at least three credits from the following: 3

 FISC 114 Ruminant Nutrition

 FISC 101 Meat Animal Production I

 FISC 133 Soil and Crop Nutrient Management

 FISC 143 Farm Power

-Total Credits 12

-- 1. effective and professional oral and written communication skills. - 2. the skills to apply scientific and management principles to running an agricultural operation, including developing new solutions to fit demands and challenges of both personnel and everyday processes. - 3. the ability to think critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances.

-- 4. a global perspective, recognizing the importance and intersecting roles of farmers, food systems and urban and rural communities. - 5. specialized knowledge in safety on agricultural operations and the capability to implement the safety guidelines in the operation.
+- 1. effective and professional oral and written communication skills. - the skills to apply scientific and management principles to running an agricultural operation, including developing new solutions to fit demands and challenges of both personnel and everyday processes. - the ability to think critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances. - a global perspective, recognizing the importance and intersecting roles of farmers, food systems and urban and rural communities. - specialized knowledge in safety on agricultural operations and the capability to implement the safety guidelines in the operation.